the-raspberry-pi-guy/nextage-robot-wave-demo/README.md

 ### Setting up the Kawada Docker
 First, you must install Docker.
 To do this, follow the "Install using the repository" official guide here: https://docs.docker.com/install/linux/docker-ce/ubuntu/ Check with ```docker --version``` that the version you have installed is the latest.
 Older versions of Docker known to have issues.
 Tested with Docker version 19.03.

+After this, install and setup nvidia-docker using the instructions provided here: https://github.com/NVIDIA/nvidia-docker

 With Docker installed, now clone the Kawada docker.
 The Kawada simulator is packaged here: https://github.com/ipab-slmc/kawada-docker

 ```git clone https://github.com/ipab-slmc/kawada-docker```